rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 #### VIM
 - Symbols that are commonly used in VIM are placed in the right side of the raise layer, easily accessible using only the right hand.
 - Navigation with hjkl is ignored in favor of the navigation with the fingers in the home position, in the navigation layer.
+For that to work better, hjkl is remapped to jklBackSpace, in normal and visual modes.
 This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

 ### Special Keys